ibn-salem/position_effect/README.md

 # position_effect
 **Prediction of Position Effects of Apparently Balanced Human Chromosome Rearrangements**

-The scirpts in this repository document the computational analysis in the followinng manuscript:
+The scripts in this repository document the computational analysis in the followinng manuscript:
 Zepeda-Mendoza and Ibn-Salem at al. 2017 "Computational Prediction of Position Effects of Apparently Balanced Human Chromosome Rearrangements"